wyattjcooper/Robot-Game/README.md

 # Robot-Game
-vPython robot game created for CS5: Intro to CS/Bio course
+vPython robot game created for CS5: Intro to CS/Bio course Note that this project uses the vPython 3D graphics package: http://vpython.org

 R2 Droids Versus the Ran-Troopers by Wyatt Cooper